 Facing these complex issues, despite not being responsible for the mass demand for production of these apparel commodities in the first place, highlights how the burdens of the pollution crisis are unfairly distributed along racialised and geographic lines.

-Furthermore, the systematic displacement of the traditional textile industry has established a dependency on the opportunities presented by the second-hand clothing market despite its environmental and economically unsustainability.
+Furthermore, the systematic displacement of the traditional textile industry has established a dependency on the opportunities presented by the second-hand clothing market despite being environmentally and economically unsustainable.

 This situation demonstrates how the perceived circularity of the second-hand clothing trade fuels a diminishing self-determination in Africa.
 At the same time, calling for the abrupt end to the trade would disrupt the livelihoods of tens of thousands of sellers, locked-in to the realities of markets such as Kantamanto.